Pembrolizumab and GM-CSF in Biliary Cancer

 - Demonstrate adequate organ function

-- Patients with known hepatitis B or C virus (HBV or HCV) infection are eligible provided liver function parameters meet laboratory eligibility criteria
+- Patients with known hepatitis B (HBV) or hepatitis C virus (HCV) infection are eligible provided liver function parameters meet laboratory eligibility criteria

 - Female subjects of childbearing potential should be willing to use 2 methods of birth control or be surgically sterile, or abstain from heterosexual activity for the course of the study through 120 days after the last dose of study medication